peterhinch/micropython-samples/PICOWEB.md

 ```
 /my/tree/PicoWeb> rsync . /pyboard
 ```
-This may take some time.
+This may take some time: 1 minute here on ESP32.

 At the REPL connect to the network and determine your IP address
 ```